MetPX/wmo_mesh/README.rst

    In the meteorological domain, UTC is more natural.
 Leaving the Z out seems reasonable.

-   The date stamp is critical for subscribers to prevent message loss by knowing how far behind the publisher they are.
+   The date stamp is critical for subscribers to prevent message loss by knowing their lag (how far behind the publisher they are.)

 *  The *baseurl* marks the static starting point to build the complete download URL.
    It represents the root of the download tree on the remote web server.